RaunakRaj/Diwali-Data-project/README.md

 # Diwali-Data-project
-I have created a Data Analytics project to analyise Diwali Sales and get some insights of that data.
+I have created a Data Analytics project to analyse Diwali Sales and get some data insights.